-Phish Users Who Have Been Part of a Data Breach
+Phishing Users Who Have Been Part Of a Data Breach

 You can preview the phishing templates in your account under PHISHING > Email Templates > System Templates > Data Breach.
 Click the "eyeball" icon to preview each template.

-The landing pages are located under PHISHING > Landing Pages > System Landing Pages > Data Breach Phishing.
-Click "Preview" to review or test them.
+If you would like to find the landing pages, they are located under PHISHING > Landing Pages > System Landing Pages > Data Breach Phishing.
+Click Preview to review or test them.

 Want to run the EEC Pro?
 Sign up here.